allmonday/pydantic-resolve-demo/README.md

 - sample 1: show blogs
 - sample 2: show blogs with comments
-- sample 2: show author info of comments
+- sample 3: show author info of comments

+from 1 to 3, you will progressively add more and more fields into the response model, and the client side can sense it immediately.

 ![](./sample.jpg)